Art Buchwald, Paramount Pictures, and the Cost of Litigation Instead of Negotiation

 Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a copy of the FREE special report, Business Negotiation Strategies: How to Negotiate Better Business Deals, from the Program on Negotiation at Harvard Law School.

-At the Harvard Program on Negotiation, we’d contend that’s the wrong question.
-A better one might be: How can you get the most out of your lawyer(s)?
+At the Harvard Program on Negotiation, we’d argue that’s the wrong question.
+A more productive one is this: How can you get the most out of your lawyer(s)?

-In Beyond Winning: Negotiating to Create Value in Deals and Disputes (Belknap Press of Harvard University, 2000), Professor Robert Mnookin and his co-authors Scott Peppett and Andrew Tulumello argue that lawyers and clients often miss chances to turn disputes into deals:
+In Beyond Winning: Negotiating to Create Value in Deals and Disputes (Belknap Press of Harvard University, 2000), Professor Robert Mnookin and his co-authors Scott Peppett and Andrew Tulumello argue that lawyers and clients frequently miss opportunities to turn disputes into deals.
+They identify several recurring patterns.

-• Use separate lawyers to settle.
-When the war ends, the soldiers go home and the diplomats take the field, so … after your lawsuit is worked out, why not send your attack dog back to his kennel, and hire a lawyer who specializes in settlements?
+• Use different lawyers for different phases.
+When the war ends, the soldiers go home and the diplomats take the field.
+After litigation positions are established, consider bringing in a lawyer who specializes in settlements.

 Negotiation is not a talent you are born with.